port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/orca-security.md

 ## Ingest historical vulnerability alerts using Python script
-In this example you are going to use the provided Python script to fetch data from the Octa Security REST API and ingest it to Port.
+In this example you are going to use the provided Python script to fetch data from the Orca Security REST API and ingest it to Port.

 ### Prerequisites

-This example utilizes the same [blueprint](#ingest-historical-and-realtime-vulnerability-alers-in-octa-security) definition from the previous section.
+This example utilizes the same [blueprint](#ingest-historical-and-realtime-vulnerability-alers-in-orca-security) definition from the previous section.

 In addition, you require the following environment variables: